Originally published on Friday, April 20, 2007

 Q. Are prophets different than regular human beings?

 A. Not in nature.
 They are sinners, just like any other.
 They are different than other human beings in their willingness to serve God.
 This does not make them special.
 Serving God is a choice any human being can make.
 This does not mean that all that choose to serve will be prophets.
-That is God’s prerogative.
-We read about the distribution of gifs in 1 Corinthians 12: 11 - But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.
+That is God's prerogative.
+We read about the distribution of gifts in 1 Corinthians 12: 11 - But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.

 Q. Are the words of the prophet the Word of God?

 A. Only when he is prophesying.
 Normally, as a spokesperson, the prophet speaks in his own language and style.
 However, the essence and principle of what he says is from God.
 There are times when God may tell the prophet to say things exactly as instructed.
 This again is God's prerogative.

 Q. How do you know the words of the prophet are indeed from God?